Koverse/documentation/docs/source/installguide.rst

 If you are running Spark-on-YARN, the value of this property should be 'yarn'.
 If you are running Spark standalone, set the value to 'master'.

+**com.koverse.server.spark.dir**

+This needs to be set to the directory where Spark is installed locally.
+Koverse uses the 'spark-submit' script and therefore needs to know where it is located.

 settings.xml
 ~~~~~~~~~~~~